At St Stephen’s Catholic Primary School we are committed to the ongoing wellbeing of all our students, parents and staff.

 Our Student Wellbeing Program also offers the following initiatives:

-- The introduction of a counseling referral service and an in-school counsellor for individual students who require this service
+- A Chaplain for individual students and families who require this service

-- The introduction of specific programs within the classroom on a regular basis, e.g. Bounce Back, Circle Time, Bluearth
+- The introduction of specific programs within the classroom on a regular basis, e.g. Bounce Back, Circle Time

 - Class assemblies run by students